functional-art/functional-art.github.com/2016/cfp.md

 A demo proposal should be clearly marked as such, by prepending `Demo Proposal:` to the title.

 Demo proposals will be published on the FARM website.
+A summary of the demo performances will also be published as part of the conference proceedings, to be prepared by the program chair.

 #### Calls for collaboration